josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte-comparing-with-react-vue.md

 It's not a particularly practical example, but it _is_ a common one because it's an effective way to demonstrate the bread and butter of frontend frameworks: make a small component to track your state (the count), and whenever something causes the state to change (the click), automatically update the UI (the button).

-**Click through the examples below to compare this component in different frameworks:**
+Click through the examples below to compare this component in different frameworks:

 <CounterButtonComparison />

 <SideNote>
-  I use arrow functions and omit semicolon in these examples, but those are just personal stylistic preferences.
+  I use arrow functions and omit semicolons in these examples, but those are just personal stylistic preferences.
 </SideNote>

 There are some key differences I'd like to point out between the Svelte version and the others: